 Style Notes: The tank-top-and-tailored-trousers look has become the fashion girls' go-to spring pairing this year.
 Just make sure your trousers sit high on the waist and loose on the leg for a flattering finish.

 Style Notes: Those wanting an interesting twist on the classic jersey tee should play around with a square neckline.
-Though only a subtle detail, it will make any outfit look that little bit more stylish.
+Though only a subtle detail, it will make any outfit look that little bit more interesting.